Information for Patients and Visitors

 Panera To Go is located in the lobby of the UofL Physicians Outpatient Center, 401 E. Chestnut St. It is also available for delivery and rapid pick up.

-For ready cash, there is a Republic Bank ATM machine in the hospital lobby, immediately to the right of Outtakes.
+For ready cash, there is a Republic Bank ATM machine in the hospital lobby near the gift shop.

 A Meta Bank ATM is located in the basement of the Ambulatory Care Building, near the cafeteria and main elevators.